katur/connectfour/README.md

 ## Code

-The game logic code is in Python.
+The game logic is in Python.

 Python version is listed in [runtime.txt](runtime.txt).